unicorn-meta-zoo/unicorn-meta-zoo.github.io/CONTRIBUTING.md

    join the Transcription Club!"
 Please tell me how you'd like to be credited in the show notes.

-3. When a new episode is ready to be trascribed, I'll email out a Google doc to the club that includes a link to a future episode.
+3. When a new episode is ready to be transcribed, I'll email out a Google doc to the club that includes a link to a future episode.
 (Please don't share that link or the document with anyone!)

-4. As you listen to the new episode, trascribe a couple of minutes to help people who want to read what's said.
+4. As you listen to the new episode, transcribe a couple of minutes to help people who want to read what's said.
 (Please leave a timestamp when you start and stop so future transcribers can jump to the right spot in the audio.)